FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction

 \section{AU Model Training}

-We analyze the facial expression reaction of the users by estimating the activation of their AUs.
+We analyze the facial expression reaction of the users by estimating their AU activations.
 We trained our AU estimation model on the DISFA \cite{mavadati2013disfa,mavadati2012automatic} and DISFA+ \cite{mavadati2016extended} datasets.
 They are among the largest, most popular, and most cited AU datasets with intensity annotations.
 In these datasets, each frame is manually annotated by a human expert with intensities on a scale of 0 to 5, for activation of AU1 (inner brow raiser), AU2 (outer brow raiser), AU4 (brow lowerer), AU5 (upper lid raiser), AU6 (cheek raiser), AU9 (nose wrinkler), AU12 (lip corner puller), AU15 (lip corner depressor), AU17 (chin raiser), AU20 (lip stretcher), AU25 (lips part), and AU26 (jaw drop).
 (See the supplemental material for a visual reference guide for the analyzed AUs.)
 Video frames are first preprocessed with face detection \cite{lugaresi2019mediapipe}, face alignment \cite{PFL}, and a combination of histogram equalization and linear mapping \cite{kuo2018compact} before being fed into the model for training, testing, or inference.
-For model training, we use the neural network IR-50 \cite{deng2019arcface} pre-trained on Glink360k \cite{an2022killing} and fine-tune it on the DISFA and DISFA+ datasets \cite{mavadati2013disfa,mavadati2016extended}.
-A single network learns the estimation of all AUs labeled in the datasets with both regression and ordinal classification \cite{niu2016ordinal}.
+For model training, we used the neural network IR-50 \cite{deng2019arcface} pre-trained on Glink360k \cite{an2022killing} and fine-tuned it on the DISFA and DISFA+ datasets \cite{mavadati2013disfa,mavadati2016extended}.
+A single network learned the estimation of all labeled AUs with both regression and ordinal classification \cite{niu2016ordinal}.
 More details of the training of the AU model are elaborated in the supplemental material.

 The comparison between our AU estimation model's performance on the DISFA dataset and other state-of-the-art models is shown in \Cref{tab:AU_model_performances}.
 Our model's ICC(3,1) (higher is better) is the best among all models.
 Although our model's MAE (lower is better) is less competitive among all models, we believe that ICC(3,1) is a better metric for evaluating the performance of AU estimation models on the DISFA dataset considering the high imbalance of the dataset.
 Also, ICC(3,1) is specifically more important in our application here because we care about the change of facial expression in reaction to the generated images instead of its absolute intensity.